Package trace contains facilities for programs to generate trace for Go execution tracer.

-Go execution tracer.
-The tracer captures a wide range of execution events like goroutine creation/blocking/unblocking, syscall enter/exit/block, GC-related events, changes of heap size, processor start/stop, etc and writes them to an io.Writer in a compact form.
-A precise nanosecond-precision timestamp and a stack trace is captured for most events.
-A trace can be analyzed later with 'go tool trace' command.
+The execution trace captures a wide range of execution events such as goroutine creation/blocking/unblocking, syscall enter/exit/block, GC-related events, changes of heap size, processor start/stop, etc. A precise nanosecond-precision timestamp and a stack trace is captured for most events.
+The generated trace can be interpreted using `go tool trace`.

 In the call graph viewer below, each node is a function belonging to this package and its children are the functions it calls—perhaps dynamically.